 Can rural active travel infrastructure be built more quickly, for less money and with additional environmental and community benefits?

-We believe so.
+Yes, if we adopt some basic principles to ensure everyone benefits.
 This thought experiment lays out some potential models.

 About